nadiacollado/nadiacollado.github.io/_posts/2021-10-19-solid-principles.md

     end
 ```

 All three of the above methods are taking on more than their given responsibility.
-Each one is converting a player's move, or input, into an integer AND fulfilling their particular job.
+Each one is converting a player's move, or input, into an integer *and* fulfilling their particular requirement.
 This is unnecessarily repeating code when we could simply extract that functionality out into its own method and reuse when necessary.

 ```
     def covert_to_integer(move_string)